arctix-tk/rust_eval/README.md

 This project consists of a lexer, a parser, a simplifier and the evaluator.

 ### Lexer
 The lexer turns the input string into a stream of tokens.
-Whitespaces are skipped.
-<br>The following characters are assigned to token types.
-Other characters are unallowed:
+<br>The following characters are assigned to token types:
 ```
     "1" => One
     "0" => Zero